 Can I still file a claim for Medical Capital losses?

-The ability to file claims depends on several factors including when you invested, which broker-dealer sold you the notes, and whether applicable statutes of limitations have expired.
-FINRA arbitration claims must generally be filed within six years of the occurrence giving rise to the claim.
+The ability to file claims depends on when you invested, which broker-dealer sold you the notes, FINRA eligibility, and any applicable statutes of limitations.
+FINRA Rule 12206 generally makes customer claims ineligible for arbitration when six years have elapsed from the occurrence or event giving rise to the claim.
 Contact a securities attorney to evaluate whether your specific claim remains viable.

 How much can I recover from a similar Medical Capital claim?

 Recovery amounts vary significantly based on the strength of your case, the specific broker-dealer involved, and whether the case settles or goes to arbitration.
-FINRA arbitration awards against Medical Capital broker-dealers have included full compensatory damages (the amount invested minus any distributions received), punitive damages, and attorneys’ fees.
+Some FINRA awards against Medical Capital broker-dealers have included compensatory damages, punitive damages, or attorneys’ fees, depending on the facts and governing law.
 However, every case is different and outcomes cannot be guaranteed.

-Do I need an attorney to pursue a similar claim to Medical Capital claim?
+Do I need an attorney to pursue a claim similar to Medical Capital?

 While you can technically represent yourself in FINRA arbitration, doing so against well-funded broker-dealers with experienced defense attorneys puts you at a significant disadvantage.
 Securities litigation requires specialized knowledge of industry rules, regulations, and arbitration procedures.
 An experienced securities attorney can significantly increase your chances of a favorable outcome.